biscuit13161/GOTHiC/README.md

 GOTHiC++ carries out Pvalue correction using either Benjamini Hochberg (BH) or Independent Hypothesis Weighting (IHW) \[Ignatiadis *et al*, 2016\], which is specified in the config file.
 Independent hypothesis weighting utilises the BioConductor IHW package, described from [https://bioconductor.org/packages/release/bioc/html/IHW.html](https://bioconductor.org/packages/release/bioc/html/IHW.html).

-GOTHiC++ defaults to using ihw, if not specified.
-However, if the IHW package is not installed, GOTHiC++ will revert to BH correction.

-**N.B.** if the "`Only 1 bin; IHW reduces to Benjamini Hochberg (uniform weights)`" error is produced, GOTHiC++ should be re-run with the `Algorithm: bh` option.
-BH correction relys on the dimensions of the input data, however IHW does not have access to this when it runs the BH calculation and these corrections are therefore inaccurate.
+**N.B.** By default GOTHiC++ carries out Q value correction via the IHW R Bioconductor package.
+If IHW identifies only 1 bin, IHW attempts to use BH correction, however IHW does not have access to all the information it needs to accurately calculate BH correction.
+In this situation GOTHiC++ will revert to it's own BH correction.

 ### References